edgio-docs/edgio-docs/guides/applications/v7/performance/rules/conditions.md

 -   Use a regular expression (e.g., `value 1|value 2`) to specify multiple cookie values.
 -   {{ PRODUCT }} compares the specified value or pattern against the `Set-Cookie` header(s) defined in the response.
--   We recommend the use of regular expressions when the response contains multiple `Set-Cookie` headers.
+-   We strongly recommend the use of regular expressions when the response contains multiple `Set-Cookie` headers.
+Matching with the `=== | !==` operators may produce unexpected results.
 -   **Supported operators:** `=== | !== | =~ | !~`

 </edgejs>